 The amount of centiMorgans (cM) we share with a relative tells us how closely related we are to them.
 A cM is the probability, in percentage, that a crossover will occur between two genetic loci during a given meiosis event.
 The units of cM are right there in the definition: it’s a probability, in percentage.
 However, if you’re a student of genetics you’ll know, or if you do a quick internet search for “centiMorgans” you’ll see, that almost everyone refers to it as a length or a distance.
 That’s because the purpose of a cM is to quantify how far apart two different markers are in the genome.
 Those of us who are very familiar with genetics understand the above definition, but why would we use a unit with such a strange definition?

 Well, we’d use cM if didn’t know the genomic distance in base pairs (bp) or if we’re genotyping our DNA based on a limited number of SNPs.
 This is how it was done long before scientists started sequencing genomes.
 Fortunately, whole-genome sequencing is getting progressively cheaper and we now have a very good idea about how many base pairs are in the human genome.
 For our decently close DNA matches, this will do away with the need to make approximations using the genetic linkage metric (cM).
 But what do we do now, when most of us who have had our DNA tested only have a small percentage of our SNPs genotyped?
-It turns out that, even if the genetic linkage metric is used to determine the amount of DNA shared, there’s no reason that the units of shared DNA have to remain in cM afterwards (Veller et al., 2019 and 2020).
+It turns out that, even if the genetic linkage metric is used to determine the amount of DNA shared, there’s no reason that the units of shared DNA have to remain in cM afterwards (as you can see in most science articles).
 In fact, there are very good reasons to convert the amount of shared DNA from cM to something else, as you’ll see below.

 Percentages or fractions of shared DNA are much more intuitive concepts to genetic genealogy novices and are preferred by scientists as the most natural metric (from correspondence with a prominent, published geneticist).
 Additionally, people who understand cM also understand percentages, while the reverse is far from true.

-The most popular charts for determining genetic relationships use cM.
-It has plenty of benefits and is one of the most used terms/concepts in genetic genealogy.
+The cM metric has plenty of benefits and is one of the most used terms/concepts in genetic genealogy.
 It seems to be used orders of magnitude more than simple “percentage,” which would work just as well or better in more cases.

 People often compare cM numbers across platforms as if those numbers mean the same thing.
 This is not the case.
 AncestryDNA tests a number of single nucleotide polymorphisms (SNPs) such that the maximum shared cM is 6,950.
 Conversely, 23andMe has a maximum of 7,074 cM.
 Below is a table that shows the total autosomal cM across the largest platforms.